matyanwek/spellsp/README.md

 # SpelLSP

-Typical spellcheck features wrapped in a language server.
+Spellchecker as a language server.

 Supported features:
 - dictionary formats: